IainStyles/Knowledge-Engineering-2025/Assessment/ECS8052 Assessment 2.md

 ## Deliverables

-You should submit the following files packaged in a single `zip` file:
+You should submit **ONLY** the following files packaged in a single `zip` file:

 1. A single Jupyter notebook containing all of the code needed to reproduce your results together with explanations of your methods and analysis and discussion of your results.
-3. A `requirements.txt` file that can be used to recreate your environment.
+3. A `requirements.txt` or equivalent YAML file that can be used to recreate your environment.
+4. Any files required to run your code that were not included in the downloaded data (for example, a RDF file generated as part of Assignment 1).
-4. A five-minute video recording in which you briefly present your work.
+5. A five-minute video recording in which you briefly present your work.

+There must not be any folders within the zip file.
+You must not include a copy of the data.

 These files should be named, respectively: